medusajs/medusa/README.md

 ## ⭐️ Features
 Medusa comes with a set of building blocks that allow you to create amazing digital commerce experiences, below is a list of some of the features that Medusa come with out of the box:
-- **Headless**: Medusa is a highly customizable commerce API which means that you may use any presentation layer such as a website, app, chat bots, etc.
+- **Headless**: Medusa is a highly customizable commerce API which means that you may use any presentation layer such as a website, app, chatbots, etc.
 - **Regions** allow you to specify currencies, payment providers, shipping providers, tax rates and more for one or more countries for truly international sales.
 - **Orders** come with all the functionality necessary to perform powerful customer service operations with ease.
 - **Carts** allow customers to collect products for purchase, add shipping details and complete payments.